WOlejniczak/WOlejniczak/README.md

 I am interested in C#/C++

 - 🔭 Course that I'm using to learn C++: https://www.learncpp.com
-- 🌱 I’m currently learning Unreal Engine, STL
+- 🌱 I’m currently learning C#, and STL
 - 👯 I’m looking for my first job as a programmer to develop my skills
 - 🥅 Nearest future Goals:
    - A graphic game with physics, enemies and character upgrades :bomb: